-Jamal Sterrett is 22-year-old dancer, artist and cinematographer from the streets of St Ann’s, Nottingham.
+Jamal Sterrett is 22-year-old dancer, artist and cinematographer from St Ann’s area in Nottingham.
 Self-taught, Jamal uses ‘bruk up’, flex and ballet to blend and create performance art within outdoor environments.
 Jamal takes in energy from his surroundings and converts it into the physical world through his body and sees his dance work as coming from the inside out rather than being taught onto the body.

 Through his dedication Jamal has gained national recognition for his style and is currently being supported by The Renewal Trust and Dance4, Jamal looks into bringing street to stage and producing his first solo performance combining dance, music and cinematography.